SafeTrans: LLM-assisted Transpilation from C to Rust: Background and Related Work

-Conventional solutions to source-to-source translation have predominantly relied on rule-based methodologies.
-These approaches rely on static analysis to generate the abstract syntax tree and control flow graph of the code.
-Carefully crafted rules are then derived mostly manually to transcribe the source code into the target language.
-The development of such rule-based techniques is a tedious process that involves substantial manual human effort.

-Existing solutions for automating the conversion of C code to Rust do not apply any of its borrowing and ownership features, resulting in overuse of Rust's \texttt{unsafe} keyword in the translated code.
-The most prominent tool in this category is C2Rust~\cite{immunant2022c2rust}, which translates large-scale C programs to Rust using both predefined and custom rules.
+\textbf{Rule-based C-to-Rust Translation:} Conventional solutions to source-to-source translation have predominantly relied on rule-based methodologies.
+The most prominent tool in this category is C2Rust~\cite{immunant2022c2rust}, which translates C programs to Rust using both predefined and custom rules.
 Despite its scalability, C2Rust produces non-idiomatic code with excessive use of \texttt{unsafe} blocks.
-Wrapping code in \texttt{unsafe} blocks bypasses Rust's safety checks, ultimately defeating the purpose of translating C programs to Rust (from a security perspective).

-A recent study of C2Rust by Emre et al.~\cite{safer-rust} investigated the multiple underlying causes of unsafety.
+A recent study of C2Rust by Emre et al.~\cite{safer-rust} investigates the underlying causes of unsafety.
 The authors propose a technique that relies on feedback from the \texttt{rustc} compiler to refactor a certain type of raw pointers into Rust references.
 Inspired by C2Rust, several studies have attempted to address its limitations.
-CROWN \cite{crown} improves upon C2Rust's output by converting raw pointers to references, but it is limited to mutable and non-array raw pointers.
-Similarly, other tools \cite{hong2023concrat,hong2024don,hongc2rust} focus on specific translation challenges, such as converting lock APIs and certain data types from C to Rust.
-CRustS~\cite{crusts} improves the translation of C2Rust further by auto-refactoring C2Rust output using code structure pattern matching and transformation without relying on compiler feedback.
-Rusty~\cite{rusty} is a preliminary study of a system for C-to-Rust code conversion via unstructured control specialization, which implements C-style syntactic sugar on top of Rust to eliminate the discrepancies between the two languages.
+CROWN~\cite{crown} improves upon C2Rust's output by converting raw pointers to references, but it is limited to mutable and non-array raw pointers.
+Similarly, other tools~\cite{hong2023concrat,hong2024don,hongc2rust} focus on specific translation challenges, such as converting lock APIs and certain data types.